• Skip to primary navigation

 Freeze the ice cream for at least 4 hours, and then you're ready to scoop serve!
 After freezing overnight, let it thaw 10-15 minutes before scooping.

-The fat content in whole milk or cream creates the characteristic creamy texture of normal ice cream.
-When you replace milk or cream with non-dairy liquids in nondairy ice cream, the tends to have a higher water-to-fat ratio which means that the ice cream freezes into a much harder block.
+This ice cream will feel different in texture from regular ice cream, and that’s normal.
+This is due to the fat content in whole milk or cream creating the characteristic creamy texture of normal ice cream.
+When you replace milk or cream with non-dairy liquids in ice cream, the tends to have a higher water-to-fat ratio which means that the ice cream freezes into a much harder block.

 You'll notice that when you buy store-bought non-dairy ice cream, the instructions often say to leave the ice cream out for at least 10 minutes to thaw before trying to scoop it.